JamesBOPRC/BOPRC_R_Course_Lesson_6/README.md

 Okay, good job.
 To make things a bit simpler for the next part we will only look at one site and one variable.
-We will come back to look at the other sites and variable in part 2 of this lesson when we learn how to batch process trends.
+We will come back to look at the other sites and variables another time when we learn how to batch process trend data (Trend Analysis - Part 2).

 Let’s work with NNN at Rangitaiki at Te Teko.